No disc in the box: the physical edition, explained

 Sources: Rockstar Newswire pre-order announcement, 24 June 2026.

 Spotted an error?
-Report it — Respect on The Come-Up if you’re right.
+Report it and bank Respect on The Come-Up if you’re right.

 SixCentral is an independent fan resource and is not affiliated with Rockstar Games or Take-Two Interactive.
 Facts are sourced from official Rockstar announcements; all artwork is original.
 This page may contain affiliate links.